 This recognises that we are aware of the significant implications of climate change for Devon’s communities.
-Together, we are developing a Devon Carbon Plan, which is being created by the Net-Zero Task Force.
+Together, we have developed a Devon Carbon Plan, which has been created by the Net-Zero Task Force.

 Additionally, it recognises that we need to understand the current and future risks of climate change for Devon and communities will have to adapt to a warmer world.
 This work is being taken forward by the Climate Impacts Group.

 Local authorities and various organisations in Devon have declared climate and ecological emergencies that aim to help Devon reach net-zero, reverse the associated declines to wildlife and ecosystems and prepare for the inevitable risks.
 The timescales for achieving ‘net-zero’ emissions vary between the declarations, but all take heed of the Intergovernmental Panel on Climate Change’s stark warning.

 To coordinate a collaborative Devon-wide response to the climate emergency and ecological crisis to:

 Improve the resilience of Devon’s environment against the effects of climate change

 Facilitate the reduction of carbon emissions to net-zero by 2050 at the latest, to include substantial nature improvement to absorb carbon.